sureshsuthar09/property_test/README.md

 # property_test

-1. Database credentials and api key are stored in config/constant.php
+1. Database credentials are stored in config/constant.php
 2. Database connection and query are written in db/database.php
 2. Insert data API stored in root directory